rafaelmedian/canopy-wireframes/README.md

 ### Implemented Features ✅

 #### Launch Chain Workflow
+- **Launch Overview Dialog**:
+  - Modal dialog triggered from homepage or sidebar "Create L1 chain" button
+  - Shows 5 key requirements for launching a blockchain
+  - Clean design with icons, descriptions, and time estimate
+  - No routing - appears as overlay on any page
 - **Template-Based Chain Creation**: Pre-configured templates for Python, Go, Rust, and TypeScript
 - **GitHub Integration**: Direct repository connection and forking workflow
 - **Language Selection**: Visual language picker with devicon library icons